Disasters of the Partisan Prohibitions: Second Disaster of the Partisan Prohibitions

 The eunuchs were not content with just removing the partisans from government.
 In 169, they persuaded the 13-year-old Emperor Ling that the partisans were intent on rebellion.
 The leading partisans, including Li, Du, Fan Pang (范滂), were arrested and executed.
 Overall, about 100 people lost their lives.
-Many partisans hid, with the assistance of an underground network who largely renamed anonymous even later, but included such eventually-important figures as Yuan Shao and Kong Rong.
+Many partisans hid, with the assistance of an underground network who largely remained anonymous even later, but included eventually-important figures such as Yuan Shao and Kong Rong.
 The partisans who were not on the arrest rolls had their liberties further restricted.

 End

 In 184, after the start of the Yellow Turban Rebellion, one of the eunuchs who sympathized with the partisans, Lü Qiang (呂強), persuaded Emperor Ling that if he did not pardon the partisans, they might join the Yellow Turban Rebellion and inflict great damage on the imperial administration.
 Emperor Ling therefore granted the partisans a full pardon and restored their civil liberties.
-(As a result, though, Lü himself would become a victim of the wrath of his fellow eunuchs, and he was falsely accused of conspiring to depose the emperor later that year.
-He committed suicide.)
+However, Lü himself would become a victim of the wrath of his fellow eunuchs, and he was falsely accused of conspiring to depose the emperor later that year.
+He committed suicide.